coleygroup/desp/README.md

 **Double-Ended Synthesis Planning with Goal-Constrained Bidirectional Search**\
 _Kevin Yu, Jihye Roh, Ziang Li, Wenhao Gao, Runzhong Wang, Connor W. Coley_

 This repo contains code for DESP (Double-Ended Synthesis Planning), which applies goal-constrained bidirectional search to computer-aided synthesis planning.
 DESP is designed to propose a synthesis plan towards a given target molecule under the user-specified constraint of using one or more specific starting materials.
+Read more about the algorithm in [our preprint](https://arxiv.org/abs/2407.06334).

 ## Quick Start